On the origin of quasinormal modes in semi-open systems

 where $A,B$ are constants and ${}_2F_1$ hypergeometric functions \cite{Florentin1966} whose parameters are given by,

 with the $+$ ($-$) sign for $a$ ($b$).
-Without loss of generality, from now on we take $V_0 = 1$.
+Without loss of generality, from now on we take $V_0 = 1$, so that the problem is characterised by the two dimensionless scales $\alpha$ and $x_b$.
 To impose the resonance condition \eqref{eq:ResCond}, we need to define the reflection coefficient.
-Assuming that $V(x_b)$ is close to vanishing, \eqref{eq:ptsolution} is well-approximated by its asymptotic expansion and the in- and out-going wave contributions can be identified (see Appendix~\ref{app:asymp}).
+Assuming that $V(x_b)$ is close to vanishing, \eqref{eq:ptsolution} is well-approximated by its asymptotic expansion and the in- and out-going wave contributions can be identified (see Appendix A).
 Their ratio gives the reflection coefficient,

 Poles of this expression give the QNMs of the open system,

 where $n$ is called the overtone number.
 All QNM frequencies of the PT potential share the same real part and differ only in their imaginary part.
 The mode with $n=0$ is called the fundamental mode, since it has the longest lifetime, whereas overtones with $n>0$ are characterised by stronger damping \cite{Berti2009}.
 This particular feature, also relevant for astrophysical black holes, renders the observation of overtones difficult.
 Consequently, the analysis of the systems' properties is often limited to the detection of the fundamental mode.